agenteo/agenteo.github.com/source/_posts/2015-03-06-best-practices-releasing-semantic-versioned-ruby-libraries.md

 ## Release process

-The release process should be as automated as possible to prevent human error -- you don't want to publish a library with the wrong version or missing the tag or without pushing to your centralized version control. **A ruby gem has a default build task, build a release task on top of it to simplify the release work**:
+The release process should be as automated as possible to prevent human error -- you don't want to publish a library with the wrong version or forgetting to create and push the tag to your centralized version control. **A ruby gem has a default build task, create a release task on top of it to simplify the release work**:

 {% highlight ruby %}
 namespace :your_company_namespace do